jgm/pandoc/man/man1/markdown2pdf.1.md

 :   Include (LaTeX) contents of *FILE* at the end of the document body.

 -C *FILE*, \--custom-header=*FILE*
-:   Use contents of *FILE*
+:   Use contents of *FILE* as the document header. *Note: This option is
-    as the LaTeX document header (overriding the default header, which can be printed using `pandoc -D latex`).
-Implies `-s`.
+    deprecated.
+Users should transition to using `--template` instead.*

 # SEE ALSO